intel/hdk/README.md

 ### Dependencies

-Miniconda installation required.
+Miniconda installation is required.
 (Anaconda may produce build issues.)
-Use one of this [miniconda installers](https://docs.conda.io/en/latest/miniconda.html).
+Use one of these [miniconda installers](https://docs.conda.io/en/latest/miniconda.html).

 Conda environments are used for HDK development.
-Use the yaml file in `omniscidb/scripts/`:
+Use the YAML file in `omniscidb/scripts/`:

 ```bash
 conda env create -f omniscidb/scripts/mapd-deps-conda-dev-env.yml